-Rapeseed oil provides many Omega 3 fatty acids.
+- Rapeseed oil provides many Omega 3 fatty acids.
 You would have to eat 1.5 kg of trout to obtain the same quantity of Omega 3 fatty acids in one tablespoon (10 g) of rapeseed oil!

-Rapeseed oil can be heated to a relatively high temperature (smoking point: 165 °C)
+- Rapeseed oil can be heated to a relatively high temperature (smoking point: 165 °C)

-It tastes good!
+- It tastes delicious!

-Rapeseed oil has the ideal ratio of Omega 3 to Omega 6 fatty acids and is therefore perfectly suitable for athletes and children.
+- Rapeseed oil has the ideal ratio of Omega 3 to Omega 6 fatty acids and is therefore perfectly suitable for athletes and children.